SouthernMethodistUniversity/whisper-transcription/README.md

 # Whisper Transcription

-Deployment of application developed by OIT STARs students for audio transcription using the OpenAI Whisper model.
+Helm chart repo for application developed by OIT STARs students for audio transcription using the OpenAI Whisper model.